mrazomej/phd/docs/src/chapter_05/section_05_multiple_gene_copy.md

 [@Fig:ch5_fig11] shows the comparison of the predicted protein noise between the single- (dashed lines) and the multi-promoter model (solid lines) for different operators and repressor copy numbers.
-A striking difference between both is that the single-promoter model predicts that as the inducer concentration increases, the standard deviation grows much slower than the mean, giving a very small noise.
+A striking difference between both is that the single-promoter model predicts that, as the inducer concentration increases, the standard deviation grows much slower than the mean, giving a very small noise.
 In comparison, the multi-promoter model has a much higher floor for the lowest value of the noise, reflecting the expected result that the variability